Codygits/TPF-Updates/README.md

 # Requirements
 ### The Phoenix Flavour requires Skyrim: Anniversary Edition (AE)

 None of the Creation Club content has been integrated yet.
-The downgrader is no longer necessary to use, just have a unmodified Skyrim AE install.
+The downgrader is no longer necessary to use, just have a unmodified Skyrim AE install by verifying the integrity of the game files by following these [instructions](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB).

 ### .NET 5.0 Runtime